To volunteer, share this page on your social media.

 -that was sorely mistreated.

-The little girl was left behind, and the village people took the child to her grandmother, not knowing what kind of violence she had witnessed.
+Only their little daughter – nearly two years old – was left behind.
+The village people took the child to her grandmother, not knowing what kind of violence she had witnessed.

-The landlord forced the grandmother to put the baby back out on the street, fearing violence in retribution for the murder.
+The landlord of the grandmother – forced the grandmother to put the baby back out on the street, fearing violence in retribution for the murder.
 She refused to house the child.

-The little girl’s skin started to fall off because of rot in the rains – and the clocks were ticking as the grandmother desperately tried to find a safe place for the child that had to be kept outside in the streets as a warning not to cross the cruel group that harmed her parents.
+The little girl’s skin started to fall off because of rot in the rains – and the clocks were ticking as the grandmother desperately tried to find a safe place for the child.

 That was when her grandmother brought her to me.